Isaac Carrasco

 Isaac Carrasco Rivas (14 August 1928 – 5 April 2004) was a Chilean footballer.

+International career

 He played in 27 matches for the Chile national football team from 1954 to 1961.
 He was also part of Chile's squad for the 1956 South American Championship.

+He also represented Chile at the Pan American Games in 1951 and 1956, winning the bronze medal in the first one.

+Legacy

+Constituted on 23 November 1956, Carrasco was a leadership member of the Sindicato Profesional de Jugadores de Fútbol (Professional Trade Union of Football Players) in Chile.